stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Templates/EWARM/readme.txt

  @par How to use it ?

  - Open the Project.eww workspace.
+  - In the workspace toolbar select the project config:
+     - STM324xG_EVAL: to configure the project for STM32F40xx/41xx devices.
+     @note The needed define symbols for this config are already declared in the preprocessor section: USE_STM324xG_EVAL, STM32F40XX, USE_STDPERIPH_DRIVER

+     - STM324x7I_EVAL: to configure the project for STM32F427x/437x devices.
+     @note The needed define symbols for this config are already declared in the preprocessor section: USE_STM324x7I_EVAL, STM32F427X, USE_STDPERIPH_DRIVER

  - Rebuild all files: Project->Rebuild all
  - Load project image: Project->Download and Debug
  - Run program: Debug->Go(F5)

- @note The needed define symbols for this config are already declared in the
-       preprocessor section: USE_STM324xG_EVAL, STM32F4XX, USE_STDPERIPH_DRIVER

  * <h3><center>&copy; COPYRIGHT STMicroelectronics</center></h3>
  */